Warning (Green Day album): Music and lyrics

 The album features more positive and uplifting lyrics in comparison with Green Day's earlier work.
 Cool noted that, "It's got the sarcasm, it's got the snottiness, but it's got a little light at the end of the tunnel."
 Warning also contains more explicitly political themes, as exemplified by tracks such as "Minority".
 This was inspired by Armstrong's fear that presidential nominee Al Gore was going to lose the 2000 U.S. presidential election and that "someone really conservative" would take office.
 He recalled, "We've always tried to keep an ear to the ground and keep our eyes open to what's going on...that's one reason why I was really taking my time writing songs to really [make an impact].
 Instead of just writing an overly knee-jerk reaction."
 According to Sal Cinquemani of Slant Magazine, the lyrics of "Minority" serve as "a reminder of the youthful mentality of Green Day's early work".
 "Misery" tells various stories in its verses, all of which end unhappily.
 The first verse centers on a girl named Virginia who was a "lot lizard", a term for a prostitute who exchanges sex for money with truck drivers at interstate highway truck stops.
 "Blood, Sex and Booze" explores the subject of sadomasochism.
-"Church On Sunday" features lyrics in its pre-chorus that were originally written for the Nimrod demo "Black Eyeliner," which didn't see an official release until 2023.
+"Church On Sunday" features lyrics in its pre-chorus that were originally written for the Nimrod demo "Black Eyeliner", which didn't see an official release until 2023.

 According to some publications, such as LA Times, The Buffalo News, Sun-Sentinel, and Music Box Magazine Green Day departs from their punk rock sound with this album.
 Despite this, some other publications label the album as punk rock.
 In addition, the album has also been cited as pop-punk, power pop, folk punk,Spitz, 2006, p.
-151. and alternative rock.
+151. pop rock, and alternative rock.